 Programming and Still Designing

 So the programming took another 3 weeks.
-Because even though I was making changes with the designer and copywriter, these changes were affecting forms, and user flows and all of the other mechanisms that we put in place to make a badass website.
-We have to do it right, or don’t even do it.
+Because even though I was making changes with the designer and copywriter, these changes were affecting forms, user flows, and all of the other mechanisms that we put in place to make a badass website.
+We have to do it right or don’t even do it.
 Then we started having issues with our tracking pixels.
 We have so many tracking tools on our site that it’s scary.
-We can see who comes, goes, how long they’re there, what they do and so on.
-But all this stuff has to be setup right or the site gets bogged down, and it’s slow as hell.
+We can see who comes and goes, how long they’re there, what they do, and so on.
+But all this stuff has to be set up right or the site gets bogged down, and it’s slow as hell.
 Some of the tools weren’t playing nice with one another, so we had to debug and get all the kinks out.

 Okay.
 So now we have everything ready to go.
-Programming is pretty much done.
+The programming is pretty much done.
 And now I hate the picture.
 I want a video.
-I like video.
+I like videos.
 It shows action and movement.
 So we get a video.
 This took another week.
 It has to be the right size or it’s going to be slow.
 It has to fit the text and so on.
 I got my video.
 Now we’re ready to launch.

 The site was a brutal test of tolerance on account of my lack of patience.
-I learned that I can’t be the client from hell.
+I learned that I couldn’t be that type of client.
 You have to plan accordingly and have realistic expectations.
 This includes my time as well as my team’s capacity.
 I also learned that although there are benefits to running certain tasks in parallel to one another, it’s best to stick to the original game plan and let them fall in sequential order.